araichev/pyclub/README.rst

 =============
 - Motivation: Upskill on Python for data analysis.
 Python is useful, data analysis is useful, and the two together are a powerful combination.

-- Focus: Tools and processes for analyzing transit and geospatial data, because that's our main work at MRCagney
+- Focus: Tools and processes for analyzing transit and geospatial data, because that is our main work at MRCagney

 - Assumption: You are proficient in Python at the level of, say, the `Codeacademy Python 2 tutorial <https://www.codecademy.com/learn/python>`_.
-We will be using Python 3, but they're not too different.
+We will be using Python 3, but they are not too different.

 - Third-party Python libraries that we will use a lot: